addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Application Load balancer (ALB)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-First, we will use **nslookup** to find the IP address of both nodes.
+First, we will use **nslookup** to find the IP addresses of both nodes.

 .. code-block::